Log1x/filament-starter/README.md

 # Filament Starter

-This is my preferred defaults to quickly bootstrap a project utilizing the TALL stack with Filament for the admin panel.
+This is my preferred defaults to quickly bootstrap a [TALL stack](https://tallstack.dev/) project utilizing [Filament](https://filamentphp.com/) for the admin panel.

 ## Features

 - 🚀 Quick, clean starting point with an example **Post** model and resource.
-- 🧑‍💻 Fully pre-configured and customized Filament panel with best practices in place.
+- 🧑‍💻 Fully pre-configured and [customized](#plugins-used) Filament panel with best practices in place.
 - 💄 TailwindCSS and Vite ready for immediate use.
 - 🎨 Pre-bundled Livewire and Alpine for easy extendability.
 - ⚡️ SPA-ready in both Filament and the frontend.